 - 7 When to take baby to the dentist

 When do babies get teeth?

-Are babies born with teeth, or do they come in later?
-Baby's first tooth typically appears between the ages of 6 and 10 months.
+A baby's first tooth typically appears between the ages of 6 and 10 months.
 However, it can be much earlier or later.
-Occasionally, babies are born with them; while others remain toothless until their first birthday.
+Occasionally, babies are born with them.
+Others remain toothless until their first birthday.